-BOARD NOTE: Multiple-tube and multi-well enumerative formats for this method are approved for use in presence-absence determination under this regulationSection.
+BOARD NOTE: Multiple-tube and multi-well enumerative formats for this method are approved for use in presence-absence determination under this Subpart AA.
 Colisure® results may be read after an incubation time of 24 hours.
 Because Standard Methods, 20th ed., Method 9223 B is the same version as Standard Methods Online 9223 B-97, the Board has not listed the Standard Methods Online version separately.

-- iii) EColite® test:
+- iii) E\Colite® test;

 - iv) Readycult® 2007 test;

-- v) Modified ColitagTM test
+- v) Modified ColitagTM test;

-BOARD NOTE: USEPA added of Standard Methods, 22nd ed., Methods 9221 B (sections 1.1 and 2.2) and 9223 B as approved alternative methods for total coliforms and Standard Methods, 22nd ed., Methods 9221 F (section 1.1) and 9223 B for as approved alternative methods for E. coli in appendix A to subpart C of 40 CFR 141 on June 21, 2013 (at 78 Fed.
+BOARD NOTE: USEPA added of Standard Methods, 22nd ed., Methods 9221 B (sections 1 and 2) and 9223 B as approved alternative methods for total coliforms and Standard Methods, 22nd ed., Methods 9221 F (section 1) and 9223 B for as approved alternative methods for E. coli in appendix A to subpart C of 40 CFR 141 on June 21, 2013 (at 78 Fed.
 Reg.
 37463).

 - b) Laboratory certification.
-A supplier must have all compliance samples required by this Subpart AA analyzed by a laboratory that is certified by USEPA, the Agency, or a sister primacy state to analyze drinking water samples.
+A supplier must have all compliance samples required by this Subpart AA analyzed by a certified laboratory in one of the categories listed in Section 611.490(a).
 The laboratory used by the supplier must be certified for each method (and associated contaminants) that is used for compliance monitoring analyses under this Subpart AA. - c) This subsection (c) corresponds with 40 CFR 141.1052(c), which is a centralized listing of incorporations by reference for the purposes of subpart Y to 40 CFR 141.
 The Board has centrally located all incorporations by reference in Section 611.102.
 This statement maintains structural consistency with the federal rules.

+BOARD NOTE: Derived from 40 CFR 141.852 (2013).
 (Source: Added at 38 Ill.
-Reg , effective
+Reg, effective